malaoudi/Meme-iOS-App/README.md

 image encoder and images are given a unique key using the NSUUID.
 I decided to bring image editing capabilities to the app by incorporating openCV, an open source computer vision library.
 The library is written in Objective-C and C++, while my project is written in Swift.
 I created a bridge header file in my project in order to allow the use of both languages.
 I created an "Edit" button that would take the Image displayed as an input and output a filtered image.
-The app was underwent contract with app store and it was made available.
 # Tools:
 Utilized Heroku, Flask, HTML/CSS, JavaScript, AJAX, Docker, THREE.js, GIT